Medicare Insurance Plans in the state of Arkansas

 *Qualified Medicare Beneficiaries (QMBs): The program helps pay for Medicare Part A and Part B premiums, as well as co-payments, deductibles, and cost-sharing.
 For individuals, the monthly income limit is $1,025, and for married couples, it is a monthly income limit of $1,374.

 *Specified Low-Income Medicare Beneficiaries (SLMBs): The program helps pay the Medicare Part B premiums for individuals with a monthly income under $1,226, and for married couples with a combined monthly income under $1,644.

 *Qualified Individuals (QIs): The program may pay for Medicare Part B premiums for individuals with a monthly income under $1,377 and married couples with a combined income under $1,847 a month.

 *Qualified Disabled and Working Individuals (QDWIs): The program helps pay for Medicare Part A premiums for individuals with a monthly income limit under $4,105 and married couples with a combined income limit under $5,499 per month.

 *Low-Income Subsidy (Extra Help) Program: In 2017, you may qualify if you have up to $18,090 in yearly income ($24,360 for a married couple) and up to $13,820 in resources ($27,600 for a married couple).

 Arkansas Senior Health Insurance Information Program (SHIIP)

-If you live in Arkansas and have questions about the benefits listed above and how to choose the health care coverage that is best for you, consult with one of our Medicare Solutions licensed sales agents for customized help.
+If you live in Arkansas and have questions about the benefits listed above or how to choose the health care coverage that is best for you, you may consult with one of our Medicare Solutions licensed sales agents for customized help.
 Our licensed sales agents can help you compare plans in your area to ensure you find the Medicare insurance benefits that are right for your needs.